goadesign/goa.design/content/implement/components.md

 #### Logging

 goa uses structured logging so that logs created at each level contain all the contextual information.
 The root logger is the service-level `Logger` field.
-Loggers are derived from it for each controller and for each action.
-Finally a logger is also created for each request so that log entries created inside a request contain the full context: service name, controller name, action name and unique request ID.
+Logger contexts are created for each controller and for each action.
+Finally a logger context is also created for each request so that log entries created inside a request contain the full context: service name, controller name, action name and unique request ID.

-#### Error Handling

-All goa actions return an error.
-Error handlers can be defined at the controller or service level.
-If an action returns a non-nil error then the controller error handler is invoked.
-If the controller does not define an error handler then the service-wide error handler is invoked instead.
-The default goa error handler simply returns a 500 response containing the error details in the body.

 #### Graceful Shutdown